jacoblloydedu/Toris/README.md

 # Take A Look!
 <details> <summary><h2>What Problems Does Toris Address?</h2></summary>
-Updates the to-do list platform into a format that can be used for personal or professional reasons by breaking down large goals into smaller attainable ones while also bringing portable task functionality to the workplace. </details>
+Updates the to-do list platform into a format that can be used for personal or professional reasons by breaking down large goals into smaller attainable ones while also bringing portable task list functionality to the workplace. </details>

 <details> <summary><h2>Platform</h2></summary>

   The current platform being created and updated will be Android-based using the Nougat (7.1.1) API 25.
-It is currently set out to be a native app.
+It is currently set out to be a hybrid app.
 </details>
   <details> <summary><h2>Front/Back End Support</h2></summary>
+  Front End Development

+  > Will utilize ReactJS for support in front-end development.

+  Back End Development

+  > Will utilize NodeJS for suypport in back-end development.
 </details>
     <details> <summary><h2>Highlighted Functionality</h2></summary>
   <details> <summary><b>Setting goals how they should be</b></summary>